asyrjasalo/kongman/README.md

 # kongman (fork of aio-kong)

-Declare the [Kong](https://konghq.com/solutions/gateway/) you want with `yaml`.
+Declare the [Kong](https://konghq.com/solutions/gateway/) you want, with `yaml`.
-Stop running manual `curl`s, especially keeping docs of them.
+Stop manual `curl`s and maintaining docs of them.
-Uses Kong Admin API with async HTTP.
-Upgrades only the changed resources.
+Manages resources via Kong Admin API (REST, async HTTP, JSON).
-Includes setup to enforce authorization to Admin API.
+Includes an example to add authorization to the Admin API itself.

 ### Changelog